How Does the Jones Act Affect Lawsuits Involving Cruise Ships?

 - May become harder to discover evidence needed for your case

 This is not an exhaustive list.
 Our firm is here to guide you through your Jones Act lawsuit.
 There are other ways that Jones Act lawsuits may vary from traditional personal injury cases, and we are here to alleviate your concerns.
+Despite the Jones Act, there is a new court ruling cruise ship seamen are subject to a mandatory arbitration provision.

 Work with an Experienced Jones Act Negligence Attorney to Discuss Your Potential Lawsuit